InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 </div>

 ### Introduction
-<p>Baseball is all about the numbers, and fans love to talk about stats.
+Baseball is all about the numbers, and fans love to talk about stats.
 One big question is whether a player’s size makes a difference in hitting home runs.
-Do taller and heavier players really hit more homers, or is that just a stereotype?</p>
+Do taller and heavier players really hit more homers, or is that just a stereotype?

-<p>To find out, I decided to use web scraping which is a handy tool in data science that helps us collect information from websites.
+To find out, I decided to use web scraping which is a handy tool in data science that helps us collect information from websites.
 I’ll be gathering data on MLB players’ heights, weights, and home run counts from a reliable website.
-This project is a great way to practice web scraping and satisfy a curiosity about how size might affect a player’s batting performance.</p>
+This project is a great way to practice web scraping and satisfy a curiosity about how size might affect a player’s batting performance.

 ### What is Web Scraping?
-<p>Web scraping is a method for automatically gathering information from websites.
+Web scraping is a method for automatically gathering information from websites.
 Instead of manually copying data from a webpage, web scraping uses a program to access the webpage, find the specific information you’re looking for (like text, images, or tables), and save it in a structured format, such as a spreadsheet or database.
-This technique is especially useful for collecting large amounts of data quickly and efficiently, making it a powerful tool in data analysis, research, and many other fields.</p>
+This technique is especially useful for collecting large amounts of data quickly and efficiently, making it a powerful tool in data analysis, research, and many other fields.

 ### Data Collection
-<p>For this project, the main data source is Baseball-Reference.com, a widely respected website that provides comprehensive stats on MLB players.
-This includes player profiles and season statistics, making it ideal for extracting both physical and performance-related attributes.</p>
+For this project, the main data source is Baseball-Reference.com, a widely respected website that provides comprehensive stats on MLB players.
+This includes player profiles and season statistics, making it ideal for extracting both physical and performance-related attributes.

 Website Used: Baseball-Reference.com (2023 MLB Standard Batting standings and player profile pages) Final Sample Size: 200 players with the highest number of at-bats during the 2023 MLB season